Back

 1. Make sure you’re filing wherever you are legally required.

 Don’t assume you won’t have to file in both your U.S. state of residence and the place of your assignment.
-In many cases, you will need to do both.
+In most cases, you will need to do both.

 2. Seek out a qualified tax preparer with expertise commensurate with your situation.

-Because of the complexity of tax regulations, you should seek out a tax preparer with expertise in your situation who will ensure you’re filing everywhere you need to file.
-This person can also help provide you with the best tax advice to minimize your tax liability within the law.
-For instance, if you’re a resident of Arizona doing locum tenens in California, work with a tax preparer with experience in both states with the knowledge to apply tax regulations for a “traveler” like yourself.
-This tax preparer should be familiar with what constitutes residency vs. traveler status for those two states, understand travel regulations and deductions, and also know if other taxes come into play, such as gross receipts taxes or local income taxes.
+Because of the complexity of tax regulations, you should seek out a tax preparer with expertise and familiarity with your situation to ensure you’re filing everywhere you need to file.
+This person can also provide you with the best tax advice to minimize your tax liability within the law.
+For instance, if you’re a resident of Arizona doing locum tenens in California, work with a tax preparer with experience in both states and knowledge to apply tax regulations for a traveler like yourself.
+The tax preparer should be familiar with what constitutes residency vs. traveler status for those two states, understand travel regulations and deductions, and know if other taxes come into play, such as gross receipts taxes or local income taxes.

 Likewise, for a locum tenens assignment in New Zealand, work with a tax preparer experienced with taxes both in your U.S. state of residence and New Zealand.

-As a locum tenens physician, you’re considered an independent contractor, so plan to set aside money to pay taxes.
+As a locum tenens physician, you’re considered an independent contractor, so plan to set aside money to be able to pay your taxes quarterly.
 With the exception of California, which requires 7% withholding, no U.S. federal or state taxes will be withheld from your compensation.
-Additionally, you’ll most likely need to remit estimated taxes each quarter depending on your situation.
+You will most likely need to remit federal and state estimated taxes each quarter depending on your situation.

-Tax rates will be higher than for a typical W-2 position because as an independent contractor, you pay both the employer and employee share of FICA taxes — instead of just the employee share.
+Tax rates will be higher than for a typical W-2 position because as an independent contractor, you pay not just the employee share, but also the employer’s share of FICA taxes.
 However, independent contractors can write off work-related expenses, including, in some instances, travel and moving expenses.
 Consult your tax preparer early so you can plan accordingly and capture write-offs applicable to your situation.

 5. You won’t be entitled to unemployment benefits based on work as an independent contractor.

 In general, an individual cannot establish a valid unemployment claim based on earnings as an independent contractor.
-Unemployment compensation is a potential benefit that exists for individuals who have worked as an employee and have lost their job through no fault of their own and who are able and available for work as an employee.
+Unemployment compensation is a potential benefit that exists for individuals who have worked as an employee who has lost their job through no fault of their own, and who are able and available for work as an employee.
 A physician may file an unemployment claim if they previously worked as an employee.
 However, a staffing agency should not be listed as a previous employer on a claim, nor should any staffing agency compensation be reported as wages on that claim.

 6. The IRS taxes U.S. citizens and green card holders on all income earned worldwide.